Skip to content

 Not long after, in solidarity with Palestinian heritage & independence from Israeli occupation, the Kufiya ascended into the symbol of the Palestinian struggle, and became a means to celebrate a simple and human desire: the Palestinian wish and thirst for freedom.

-Today the Palestinian Kufiya, famous for its black & white pattern, is worn across the world by those standing in solidarity with Palestine, in the US, Europe, Malaysia, Indonesia, and ofcourse the Middle East.
+Today, the Palestinian Kufiya, famous for its black-and-white pattern, is worn worldwide by those standing in solidarity with Palestine, in the US, Europe, Malaysia, Indonesia, and, of course, the Middle East.

 The Palestinian kufiya/keffiyeh, famous for its black & white pattern.